hepcep/hepcep_networks/meeting-agenda.md

 # Agenda and Notes

+## Update: 08/17/2020
+* How do we show the target statistics for ERGm terms that are not specified?
+Look at papers, ask Steve or Francis, ...

 ## Update: 07/17/2020
 * We discussed Table 5, comparing the simulated means and IQRs to the targets.
 IQRs might be too restrictive, and we can use the 2.5th, 97.5th percentile instead.